Here’s What You’ll Get

 - Have you ever struggled with ‘stage fright’ when about to play in front of others?

-- Do you have trouble turning a scale into a solo?
+- Do you struggle to turn a scale into a solo?